bojann/react-weather-context/README.md

 - clicking on the any of the offered days will not do anything

 ### `Thought process`
 I wanted that App uses context for communitation between components such as main parent component and children containing detailed hourly information about the weather.
 By using router I would devide screen into MAIN(Dashboard) and HOURLY.
-As my future private plan for this APP I will add requests for few other popular weather portals that have API and will sum their result and get show the most common weathercast that happens.
+As my future private plan for this APP I will add requests for few other popular weather portals that have API and will sum their result and show the most common weathercast.
+Also I wanted that user doesn't get too much of information of first sight because at the end, a common user wants to know 2 most important things about the day:  temperature and if it will be Sunny or not.
+In case of travelers they will can see graphic with some plan week changes.
-For CSS codying style I was direct more into BEM methodoligy.
-Even though this is a small project, I think that good habbits are good if they are used if not all of the time, at least the most of the time.
+For CSS coding style I was directed more into BEM methodoligy.
+Even though this is a small project, I think that good habbits are good if used all of the time, or at least the most of the time.
+In case of tests I would add in future Unit test and possible Integration test.
+All with Jest and Enzyme.

 ## Available Scripts